What Is Going on With Chris Evans’s Mustache?

 And then — the worst-case scenario — others see racist small-town cop.
 Which, yeah, the square police-academy hair does not help.

 So, which is it, a small-town cop who is going to pull you over for turning your high beams off too late and then detain you for an hour?
-Or a host of a keg party in Montclair, New Jersey?
+Or a host of a key party in Montclair, New Jersey?
 OR a small-town cop who has just recently gotten into polyamory, because we all contain multitudes?

 Well, inasmuch as Evans plays a bad cop in Broadway’s Lobby Hero, it seems confirmed that this is the mustache of a bad cop, not a swinger.
 Now the real questions remain: What does it mean if some people are sexually attracted to Chris Evans’s mustache despite its negative connotations?
 Why is this the standard mustache of hate?
 Are we talking about this too much?